 Photonics is one of the key technologies for the 21st century enabling solutions for many of the global societal challenges.
 History shows that scientific and technological breakthroughs lead to new and revolutionary industrial activities and continue in the decades after the invention.
-The 21st century is the century of the photon and with the knowledge and technological breakthroughs we are ready to profit from the photonic revolution: achieving a new level in the generation, control and the application of light in many high tech markets where Dutch industry and knowledge institutes will play a prominent role.
+The 21st century has been named the century of the photon.
+With our knowledge and technological breakthroughs we are ready to profit from this: achieving a new level in the generation, control and the application of light in many high tech markets where Dutch industry and knowledge institutes are playing a prominent role.